 Are you eager to make a difference?
 Do you want to influence how the EU spends its funds?
 Passionate about the role soils play in our lives and food?
 Then join the Student Challenge “Make all soils healthy again!”.

-You are asked to present fresh and innovative ideas, concepts or designs for soil health in the context of the following guiding questions:
+18 Interdisciplinary teams of WUR students have taken it upon themselves to present fresh and innovative ideas, concepts or designs for soil health in the context of the following guiding questions:

 - What is soil health and how can it be measured?

 - How can land users and policy makers use soil health information to do a better job?

 - What are effective ways of communicating soil health to a wider audience (general public)?